khadas/khadas_docs/source/vim3/HowToSetupPcieUsbPort.md

 kvim3#kbi portmode r
 port mode is USB3.0
 ```
-The default mode is USB 3.0.
+The default mode is USB-3.0.

 * Change mode to `PCIe`: